-Posted by Climate Resolve in # Blog, #Programs, #Reducing Emissions on December 1, 2017
+Posted by Climate Resolve on December 1, 2017

 Good news for a project we’re proud to be working on!
 Garden Grove Unified School District (GGUSA) received an award for “Exemplary Leadership by a District in Zero Net Energy” at a ceremony at the Pasadena Convention Center.
 Here at Climate Resolve, we’re grateful for the opportunity to work on these projects with GGUSD, which helps fulfill our mission to help foster climate-related innovation in Southern California, particularly in low-income communities.